 How to get Azure Multi-Factor Authentication

 When it comes to protecting your accounts, two-step verification should be standard across your organization.
-This feature is especially important for administrative accounts that have privileged access to resources.
-For this reason, Microsoft offers basic two-step verification features to Office 365 and Azure administrators for no extra cost.
-If you want to upgrade the features for your admins or extend two-step verification to the rest of your users, you can purchase Azure Multi-Factor Authentication.
+This feature is especially important for accounts that have privileged access to resources.
+For this reason, Microsoft offers basic two-step verification features to Office 365 and Azure Active Directory (Azure AD) Administrators for no extra cost.
+If you want to upgrade the features for your admins or extend two-step verification to the rest of your users, you can purchase Azure Multi-Factor Authentication in several ways.

 This article is meant to be a guide to help you understand the different ways to buy Azure Multi-Factor Authentication.
 For specific details about pricing and billing, you should always refer to the Multi-Factor Authentication pricing page.